Florida Accredited Medical Assistant Schools and Programs

 • Jacksonville

-Luckily there are many schools throughout Florida that offer the medical assistant program.
-Be sure to interview potential schools to find out more about their individual program.
+Luckily many schools throughout Florida offer the medical assistant program.
+Be sure to interview potential schools to find out more about their program.
 Be sure that the school you choose is properly accredited.
 Accreditation is essential for medical assisting students who wish to take the Certified Medical Assistant (CMA) exam after graduation.
 The CMA exam may not be offered to non-accredited schools.

 Florida Medical Assistant Certification Requirements

-In the US, there are two widely recognized national certifications that are available to medical assistants:
+In the US, two widely recognized national certifications are available to medical assistants:

-Option A: For those seeking to attain the AAMA’s Certified Medical Assistant (CMA) credential, the following requirements must be satisfied in order to sit for the exam:
+Option A: For those seeking to attain the AAMA’s Certified Medical Assistant (CMA) credential, the following requirements must be satisfied to sit for the exam:

 • Programs must be composed of both theoretical (in-class/online instruction) and clinical components which introduce students to administrative and clinical topics like:

-• Human anatomy, physiology, pathophysiology, record keeping and accounting, computer competency, medication administration, clinical and diagnostic procedures, and medical law and ethics, among others.
+• Human anatomy, physiology, pathophysiology, record keeping and accounting, computer competency, medication administration, clinical and diagnostic procedures, medical law, and ethics.

-Option B: For those seeking to gain the AMT’s Registered Medical Assistant (RMA) credential, ONE of the available path’s requirements must be met in order to sit for the exam:
+Option B: For those seeking to gain the AMT’s Registered Medical Assistant (RMA) credential, ONE of the available path’s requirements must be met to sit for the exam:

 • Path I: Completion of a traditional, college-level medical assistant program which has: